Can a change of diet save the world?

-This new type of diet now also has a name, it is called the flexitarian diet.
-It is mainly plant-based but you will get a little fish, meat, and some dairy.
+This new type of diet now also has a name, they call it the flexitarian diet.
+It is mainly plant-based, but you will get a little fish, meat, and some dairy.
 Of course, the source of this all should be pesticide free and the meat should come from animals that lived a healthy life.

 No growth hormones, preservatives or feed contaminated with chemically augmented nutrients, or other nasty things in their food.
 Lately one has heard stories on the Norwegian salmon which are not pretty.
 It seems the meat of these fish is not healthy anymore.

 Your carbon footprint

 The production of meat leaves a massive carbon footprint, especially from those mass production sites.
 Switching over to a plant-based diet is cheaper and also better for our environment.
 Because there is an ongoing effort to bring back part of the 7000 forgotten crops, there will not be a shortage of types of food to eat.

 People will argue that cattle production is needed to feed the world, but this is a mistake.
 It takes 1.5 – 2 acres of land to feed one cow calf for 12 months, and it takes 0.5 acres of cropland to feed one person for a year.
 The challenge of feeding the world population is not the land, but the political corruption that prevents food supplies from reaching the malnourished and starving nations.

 We must also become more conscious of the value of clean water as we progress to a more plant-based diet.

 Have you found an answer to my question?
 Are you willing to do your part in saving our planet?
 You might think it is difficult to change.
 Well, let me give you a minor example to prove change is possible.